 Punctuated events happen not just once but many times over the course of projects.
 For instance, the botched surgery or bad diagnosis that caused your harm was a “punctuated” element — a surprise out of the blue.
 But it’s not like you’ll be spending the next several months/years picking up the pieces in a slow but incremental and predictable fashion.

 Depending on the nature of the injury and harm done, your case may resolve faster or slower than you expect.
 Your body can recover faster or slower, too.
 Indeed, your estimation of what’s going to happen will almost certainly be off — perhaps way off.
 For instance, you might think that your case will take 10 months to resolve, when it could take 10 days or 10 years.

-For help dealing with these changes, connect with the experienced legal team at the Law Offices of Michael A. DeMayo for astute guidance and ongoing support.
-Call us now for assistance at 1.877.529.1222.
+For help dealing with these changes, connect with the experienced legal team at DeMayo Law Offices for astute guidance and ongoing support.
+Call us now for assistance at (877) 333-1000.